danrot/master-thesis/03_implementation.md

 jackrabbit transport layer none of this logic has to be used, because the database is already capable of handling versioning.
-The generic `VersionHandler` will follow the specification in a very strict way, so that it is garuanteed to work in every imaginable transport layer following the JCR specification.
+The generic `VersionHandler` will follow the specification in a very strict way, so that it is guaranteed to work in every imaginable transport layer following the JCR specification.

 ## Test setup